 The views from the top are very rewarding, equally is the thrilling descent back down through the Brecon Beacons national park, which features green pastures, forestry and remote reservoirs.
 After a lunch stop at Talybont On Usk, we head towards the town of Brecon and finally arrive back at Hay On Wye.

-Tuesday Ride: The Forest of the Dean
+Ride 3: The Forest of the Dean

 This picturesque ride takes us into the heart of the Wye Valley and the Forest of Dean, which was designated in 1938 as the first national forest in the UK, and is recognised as an area of outstanding natural beauty.